Flatworm

-Because they do not have internal body cavities, Platyhelminthes were regarded as a primitive stage in the evolution of bilaterians (animals with bilateral symmetry and hence with distinct front and rear ends).
+Because they do not have internal body cavities, Platyhelminthes have historically been regarded as a primitive stage in the evolution of bilaterians (animals with bilateral symmetry and hence distinct front and rear ends).
 However, analyses since the mid-1980s have separated out one subgroup, the Acoelomorpha, as basal bilaterians – closer to the original bilaterians than to any other modern groups.
 The remaining Platyhelminthes form a monophyletic group, one that contains all and only descendants of a common ancestor that is itself a member of the group.
 The redefined Platyhelminthes is part of the Spiralia, one of the two main groups of Protostomia.
-These analyses had concluded the redefined Platyhelminthes, excluding Acoelomorpha, consists of two monophyletic subgroups, Catenulida and Rhabditophora, with Cestoda, Trematoda and Monogenea forming a monophyletic subgroup within one branch of the Rhabditophora.
+These analyses concluded that the redefined Platyhelminthes, excluding Acoelomorpha, consists of two monophyletic subgroups, Catenulida and Rhabditophora, with Cestoda, Trematoda and Monogenea forming a monophyletic subgroup within one branch of the Rhabditophora.
 Hence, the traditional platyhelminth subgroup "Turbellaria" is now regarded as paraphyletic, since it excludes the wholly parasitic groups, although these are descended from one group of "turbellarians".

 A planarian species has been used in the Philippines and the Maldives in an attempt to control populations of the imported giant African snail (Achatina fulica), which was eating agricultural crops.
 Success was initially reported for the Maldives but this was only temporary and the role of flatworms has been questioned.
-These planarians have now spread very widely throughout the tropics and are themselves a serious threat to native snails, and should not be used for biological control.
+These planarians have now spread very widely throughout the tropics and are themselves a serious threat to native snails.
+As such, they should not be used for biological control.
 In Northwestern Europe, there are concerns about the spread of the New Zealand planarian Arthurdendyus triangulatus, which preys on earthworms.